camunda/camunda-bpm-platform/spin/docs/user-guide/json/reading-json.md

   * `.removeLast(<Object>)` - Removes the LAST occurrence of the object.
   * `.removeAt(Index)` - Removes the list entry at the specified index.

-These methods allow us to work with json arrays in a fast way.
-To show this in an example we will use the following Json Object as example:
+These methods allow us to work with JSON arrays in a fast way.
+To show this, we will use the following JSON Object as an example:

 ```json
 {